araiyan/programmer-training/general/lessons/git/README.md

   * Hit New Repository
   * Follow the instructions

-Now, that you have your own repository, lets look at somebody else's repository.
+Now, that you have your own repository, let's look at somebody else's repository.
 You can do this by simply searching a random persons github repository or you may look at this repository right [HERE](https://github.com/araiyan/Own-Website)

 After you are inside a repository, look at the top right corner.
 You will see a box that says fork inside of it.
 Click it.